JazzyWagdaddy/HybridCloudBootCamp/3 - Hybrid Cloud - Networking - Lab 1 - Virtual Networks.md

 * Once validation passes click **Create**.

 #### Create the third VM
+*Only build a third VM if you are going to do the optional lab on hub and spoke architecture.*
 Complete the previous steps but use the following information:
 * Resource Group: MyVMs
 * Name: **VM3**